 Let’s take Blink 182’s IG account as an example.
 Obviously, these pop-punk legends need no introduction, so their bio text contains only “Crappy Punk Rock since 1992,”, which puts their trademark humor on display.
 And then they link to Ticketmaster’s website where you can buy tickets for their shows – plain, simple and effective.

 3. Craft Outstanding Visual Content

-This one should go without saying because Instagram was conceived as a visual-first platform.
+This one should go without saying, because Instagram was conceived as a visual-based platform.
 While it used to be a platform for stills only, Instagram can now host a variety of media, including videos and GIFs.
 Your Instagram posts allow you to get really creative and showcase your work as well as to provide your audience with a behind-the-scenes look.
 And we’re not just talking about backstage photos, but also images that will show your fans how you spend your time outside of music.

-This means you should include images from the tour bus, places you played on tour, interactions with fans or other musicians, as well as your time inside the studio, perhaps recording a new song or album.
+This means you should include images from the tour bus, places you played on tour, interactions with fans or other musicians, as well as your time inside the studio - perhaps recording a new song or album.
 This will make your fans feel engaged and included - as if they are part of your journey.

 One of the better examples of how you should approach building an engaged Instagram following and your visuals, is Alter Bridge’s IG account.
 Alter Bridge is a hard rock juggernaut from Orlando, Florida, yet they are pretty down to earth and open when it comes to their visual content.